About Our Guide Dogs

 Making the Perfect Match

 After the dogs are trained, we match them with a person on our waiting list – according to their personalities and individual needs.
-Our clients come to our center for a test-walk, but we often find that the dog chooses its own partner.
+Our clients come to our center for a test walk, but the dog often chooses its partner.
 After we create the perfect match, our client and the dog train together for three weeks at our center, and we provide an additional week of specialized training in our client’s home environment.
 Dogs typically work for eight years before retiring.

 Retirement: Leading the Good Life